Modding a Flashforge Guider II 3D Printer - Part 1

 (but not T-Rex II

-, likely under a similar whitelabel deal.
-I’m not really clear on the specific sub-versions though, and it’s possible those included multiple different hardware versions as well.
+, likely under a similar whitelabel deal with different labels and colors.
+I’m not really clear on the specific sub-versions though, and it’s possible those included multiple different hardware versions or upgrade steps as well.

 In addition to a number of design flaws and problematic decisions that I’ll describe in a later post, some fundamental mechanical parts of the printer are also now fairly dated in 2024.
 The cartesian